At a Glance

 - Spring: Early January - Late June

 Residencia Melon-District Marina has 427 individual rooms that cater to a mixed Spanish and international student population.
 CASB students have an individual room with a private bath.
-The single rooms open up to a common living room and kitchens that CASB students share with 10 flatmates (Spanish or other international students), creating an apartment like atmosphere.
-Amenities include internet access, television, closet space, shelf space, a desk, a single bed and bed linens.
-The facility also provides a swimming pool and access to a fitness gym.
+The single rooms open up to a common living room and kitchens that CASB students share with 8-9 flatmates (Spanish or other international students), creating an apartment like atmosphere.
+Amenities include internet access, television, closet space, shelf space, a desk, a double bed and bed linens.
+The facility also provides a swimming pool on the roof terrace and the option of a meal plan at the Melon Café.
 The residence is beside the "Marina" metro station and the tramway line, 10 minutes from UPF and the city downtown.

 Apply by the deadline using Brown's online application system via the "apply now" and "return to application" buttons on the right side of this page.
 Applications typically require faculty recommendations so it is important to begin the process early.